On the nature of screening in Voorn-Overbeek type theories: Introduction

-where $\rho$ is the mobile charge density, $\psi$ the electrostatic potential, and ${\cal C}$ is the {\sl capacitance density} at thermal equilibrium.
+where $\rho$ is the mobile charge density, $\psi$ the mean-field PB electrostatic potential, and ${\cal C}$ is the {\sl capacitance density} at thermal equilibrium.
 The Debye screening length can be interpreted as the thickness of an equivalent parallel plate condenser whose surface charges result from an imposed potential difference.
-By the general statistical mechanical relationship between fluctuations and response functions, it can be expressed also in terms of thermal fluctuations of the electrostatic potential by the Einstein formula \cite{Einstein}.
+By the general statistical mechanical relationship between fluctuations and response functions, it can be expressed also in terms of the thermal fluctuations of the electrostatic potential by the Einstein formula \cite{Einstein}.

 The Debye screening length is of course straightforward to calculate in the Debye-H\" uckel framework, where the entropy of the ions is given by the ideal gas expression, and - as we will see shortly - the Legendre transform of the free energy density and its second derivatives can be calculated explicitly and analytically.
-It is less clear how to approach the screening problem for a general free energy with no simple Legendre transform, as is usually the case for the Voorn-Overbeek type theories.
+It is less clear how to approach the screening problem for a general free energy which is not in the form of the ideal gas entropy, as is usually the case for the VO type theories.

 The correlation free energy Eq. \ref{e9} thus quantifies the electrostatic potential fluctuations in the solution, whatever its composition and whatever its other degrees of freedom are.
-The importance of electrostatic potential fluctuations is the fundamental insight of the Voorn-Overbeek theory.
+The importance of electrostatic potential fluctuations is the fundamental insight of the VO theory.
 In some sense it can be seen also as a special case of the van der Waals theory, that recognizes the importance of the electrodynamic fluctuations {\sl via} the dispersion interaction \cite{parsegian_2005}.
-Similarly to the van der Waals theory the Voorn-Overbeek theory displays features of a mean-field theory \cite{Srivastava} even if the attractive Debye-H\" uckel term corresponds to fluctuations around a zero potential mean-field state \cite{Perspective2013}.
-The characterizing features of the theory can be and were criticized on different levels and as a consequence it has been generalized/ammended to include either better approximations, better models or both (see the discussion in the recent review Ref. \cite{Sing2020}).
+Similarly to the van der Waals theory, the VO theory displays features of a mean-field theory \cite{Srivastava} even if the attractive Debye-H\" uckel term corresponds to fluctuations around a zero potential mean-field state \cite{Perspective2013}.